South Atlantic Council

 About the South Atlantic Council

 In December 1983, two British MPs and two academics invited a wide-ranging group of people with special interest in, or expertise on, Argentine-British relations and the Falklands/Malvinas dispute to form a South Atlantic Council.
 The aim was to improve communications and mutual understanding between Argentina, Britain and the Islands, with the long-term goal of resolving the sovereignty dispute, in a manner that is acceptable to all three parties.
 The founders were George Foulkes MP (Labour), Cyril Townsend MP (Conservative), Dr Christopher Mitchell (City University) and Dr Walter Little (University of Liverpool).
-The current chairman is Martin O'Neill (Lord O'Neill of Clackmannan) and the Honorary Secretary is Robin Wallis.

 The decision was taken to have a maximum of fifty members, all of whom would be British citizens.
 Thus, the SAC is not a public campaigning organisation, but a discrete lobby, seeking to influence policy-makers and opinion leaders.
 The membership has consisted of politicians, academics, business people, journalists, lawyers, retired diplomats and church leaders.
 The politicians have been from the three main parties and from both houses of Parliament.
 At times, two or three Argentines working in London have also been Associate Members.
 The Council has been funded by the members and by grants for specific activities.
 Three Quaker trusts made it possible, in 1984-87, to appoint one full-time researcher and co-ordinator, Dr Alaine Low.
 The annual budget – provided by members' subscriptions – was small and continues to be so.
 Companies sometimes meet travel, accommodation or other expenses for specific events, notably establishing the first political contacts between Britain and Argentina after the 1982 war.